 Why is the management of highly hazardous chemicals a priority?

 The goal of process management of hazardous chemicals is to prevent or minimize the consequences of catastrophic releases of toxic, reactive, flammable, or explosive chemicals.
 These releases may result in toxic, fire, or explosion hazards.
-A catastrophic release is a significant uncontrolled emission, fire, or explosion involving highly dangerous chemicals that present a danger to workers.
+A catastrophic release is a significant uncontrolled emission, fire, or explosion involving highly dangerous chemicals.

 What is a process hazard analysis?